 There are different types of vaccinations for horses, including protection against equine herpes, tetanus, equine encephalomyelitis, rabies, and equine influenza to name a few.
 Stay in touch with your horse’s veterinarian to know which among the many types of vaccines apply to your horse.
 Never miss vaccination schedules to prevent health issues.

 We hope the questions above have helped you assess if you’re providing proper care and training to your horse/s.
-If you’re interested in taking horse care to the next level, inquire about our online horse courses today.
-You can view the course details, including the fees, course duration and modules by clicking the orange button below.
+If you’re interested in taking horse care to the next level, inquire about our online Horse Courses offered through Woods & Co Education today.
+You can view the course details, including the fees, course duration, and modules by clicking the orange button below.
+For a more comprehensive understanding of equine care and management, explore our equine courses.

 Cheers to safe and fun rides with your horse!
 Thanks for reading!